Egg Freezing Counseling

 Career and Timing

-You're focused on your career, education, or personal goals and want to preserve the option of biological children later.
-This is sometimes called "elective" or "social" egg freezing, though those terms can feel dismissive of how personal and necessary this choice often is.
+You may be focused on your career, education, or personal goals and want to preserve the possibility of biological children in the future.
+This is sometimes referred to as "elective" or "social" egg freezing, though those terms can feel overly simplistic and fail to capture how personal, thoughtful, and necessary this decision often is.

 Relationship Status

-You haven't met the right partner yet, or you're in a relationship that isn't ready for children.
-Freezing eggs can feel like buying time while you figure out your relationship future, though it can also bring up painful feelings about where you are.
+You may not have met the right partner yet, or you may be in a relationship that isn't ready for parenthood.
+Egg freezing can feel like a way to create space and time while you clarify your relationship path, though it can also bring up painful emotions about where you are in your life right now.

 Medical Necessity

-A cancer diagnosis, endometriosis, or other medical condition requires you to preserve fertility before treatment that could affect your eggs.
-Medical egg freezing often happens quickly, leaving little time to process the emotional impact.
+A diagnosis such as cancer, endometriosis, or another medical condition may require preserving fertility before undergoing treatments that could affect your eggs.
+Medical egg freezing often happens quickly, leaving little room to process the emotional impact while managing urgent medical decisions.

 Age and Ovarian Reserve

-Your doctor has expressed concern about diminishing ovarian reserve or your AMH levels, prompting a conversation about preserving fertility now.
-Receiving this information can feel shocking and urgent, even if you weren't planning to think about this yet.
+If your doctor has expressed concerns about diminished ovarian reserve or lower AMH levels, you may suddenly find yourself considering egg freezing sooner than expected.
+Receiving this information can feel startling, urgent, and emotionally overwhelming, even if you weren't planning to think about fertility yet.

 Gender Transition

-You're planning hormone therapy or surgery that will affect fertility and want to preserve the option of biological children.
-The intersection of gender transition and fertility preservation brings its own unique considerations.
+If you are preparing for hormone therapy or gender-affirming surgery that may affect fertility, you may be exploring egg freezing to preserve the option of biological children.
+Navigating fertility preservation within the context of gender transition brings its own unique emotional, medical, and identity-related considerations.

 Uncertainty About Parenthood